-The laboratory studies suggest that Omicron's mild nature is tied to its tendency to flourish in upper respiratory tract cells rather than the lungs, where the coronavirus can lead to potentially deadly breathing problems.
+Meanwhile, fresh data continue to back earlier research that confirm the Omicron variant's mild nature.
+Laboratory studies suggest that Omicron's weakness is tied to its tendency to flourish in upper respiratory tract cells rather than the lungs, where the coronavirus can lead to potentially deadly breathing problems.

-"It spreads very, very fast, but it doesn't appear to have the virulence or machismo to really pack as much of a wallop as the Alpha or Delta variants," said James Musser (via the Wall Street

-Journal), chairman of Houston Methodist Hospital's pathology and genomic medicine department and the leader of a new study of Omicron infections.
+"It spreads very, very fast, but it doesn't appear to have the virulence or machismo to really pack as much of a wallop as the Alpha or Delta variants," said James Musser (via the Wall Street Journal), chairman of Houston Methodist Hospital's pathology and genomic medicine department and the leader of a new study of Omicron infections.